 The CAPITAL Centre

-The CAPITAL Centre was a partnership between the University of Warwick and the Royal Shakespeare Company established to use theatre performance skills and experience to enhance student learning and to draw on University research and resources to shape the development of the RSC acting companies.
+was a partnership between the University of Warwick and the Royal Shakespeare Company established to use theatre performance skills and experience to enhance student learning and to draw on University research and resources to shape the development of the RSC acting companies.
 CAPITAL was a Centre for Excellence in Teaching and Learning supported by the Higher Education Funding Council England.
-CAPITAL's HEFCE funding ceased on 31 July 2010 but its work will continue.
+CAPITAL's HEFCE funding ceased on 31 July 2010 but its work continues.
 On 1 August 2010 Warwick's two CETLs, the CAPITAL Centre and the Reinvention Centre, merged to form the Institute for Advanced Teaching and Learning.
-The IATL, located at Milburn House, will support the University’s commitment to teaching and the development of innovative programmes and modes of delivery which have a real impact on student experience.
-Taking forward the CETLs' achievements it will fund academic fellowships, pedagogic interventions, strategic projects, curriculum-based performance projects, undergraduate research, and provide leadership in teaching and learning across the disciplines.
+The IATL supports the University's commitment to teaching and the development of innovative programmes and modes of delivery which have a real impact on student experience.
+Taking forward the CETLs' achievements it funds academic fellowships, pedagogic interventions, strategic projects, curriculum-based performance projects, undergraduate research, and provides leadership in teaching and learning across the disciplines.